mathis-k/btrees/README.md

 ## Features
 - **Balanced Tree**: The B-tree maintains its balance, ensuring that all operations have logarithmic time complexity.
-- **Efficient Insertion and Deletion**: The tree handles node splits automatically when nodes become full.
+- **Efficient Insertion**: The tree handles node splits automatically when nodes become full.
 - **Key-Value Storage**: The tree stores key-value pairs, supporting both retrieval and updates.

 ## Installation